niels-slotboom/notes/Submanifolds.typ

   $
     n^sharp = epsilon/alpha (diff_t - beta),
   $
   which includes an additional component from $beta$ along the tangential directions $diff_i$.
-Since $n^sharp$ is normal to the foliation, this tells us that $diff_t$ itself is _not_ normal in general.
+Since $n^sharp$ is normal to the foliation, this tells us that $diff_t$ itself is generally _not_ normal.
 The shift vector $beta = beta^i diff_i$ encodes precisely this discrepancy---it provides the spatial correction needed to turn $diff_t$ into a vector normal to the leaves.

   Put differently, the shift quantifies the failure of $diff_t$ to be orthogonal to the foliation.
 It tells us how much spatial displacement occurs---within the leaves themselves---when evolving forward in coordinate time.
 Alternatively, we can re-express this as
   $